The Madness of Pop Psychiatry

 As it turns out, another side effect of Rexulti® is compulsive behavior.
 Is it possible that her prescription drugs are not only masking her depressed mood, but simultaneously reinforcing the compulsive behavior she was engaging in all along?
 Who knows.
 These ads are so self-evidently wacky that there’s little value in deconstructing them further.

-At this point, Jane has been on her antipsychotic for months and SSRIs for over a year.
+At this point, Karen has been on her antipsychotic for months and SSRIs for over a year.
 Let’s just wish her well and hope there are no long-term ill effects.

 Chronic Use of Antipsychotics & SSRIs